TOP 10 HOMEWORK

 THE TOMMY CHRONICLES

 To explain why I wanted to be a writer, I would first have to explain my love of stories.
 And I couldn't explain my love of stories without giving credit to the great storyteller of my life, my father, Tom Sommers.
-This year I was blessed enough to publish some of the stories that he told when I was growing up into a book called The Tommy Chronicles.
-I hope you take a chance to Google it on amazon or find the Facebook page for the book.
+I've been blessed enough to publish some of the stories that he told when I was growing up into a book called The Tommy Chronicles.
+I hope you take a chance to Google "the tommy chronicles by tom sommers".

 I can't even... he just...
-Terry Crews is amazing.
+Terry Crews fascinates me.
 Go out there and Google "Terry Crews drums". :-)

 "The things you fear are undefeatable not by their nature but by your approach."
-This quote has been an inspiration to my life for a long time now, and nabbing Jewel's book of poems during a flight layover YEARS ago was a bit of luck for me.
-(Or was it destiny?)
-Either way, it has reminded me that I don't need to be stopped by fear, but instead use it as a way to practice more creative problem solving.
-This one line has really moved me a lot during my lifetime, and I find her gift for phrasing things kinda awesome.
+This quote has been an inspiration to my life for a long time now.
+I bought Jewel's book of poems during an airport layover YEARS ago.
+That poem spoke to me that day.
+It has reminded me that I don't need to be stopped by fear, but instead use it as a way to practice more creative problem solving.
+I find her gift for phrasing words inspiring.
 If you get a chance, Google her website and learn a little more about her.
 She's kinda awesome.
 Also, she and I have Grandmothers with the same first name.

-This one is just one of my favorite words and I thought it would be fun to make you Google the definition.
-HA!
+One of my favorite words.
+Just thought it would be fun to make you Google the definition.

 Cool stuff stuck in her head